Forge Bible Bot

 • Height: Match your stream resolution (e.g. 1080)

-• Check"Control audio via OBS" — this is required for TTS audio to work on stream
+• Check"Control audio via OBS" (or the equivalent audio-routing option in Streamlabs / Meld / XSplit) — required for TTS audio to work on stream

 4 Position the source — Set the Browser source to fill your entire scene (matching your canvas resolution, e.g. 1920x1080).
 The overlay has a transparent background and layers cleanly over your stream.
 To position individual elements (verses, trivia, timer, events, topic), use the Overlay Editor in your dashboard - it provides a drag-and-drop canvas for placing each zone independently around your webcam, game capture, or other stream elements.